-Sharon Cook, Lower Primary Facilitator & Education Director.
-Sharon is an experienced educator, passionate about creating learning environments that are engaging, supportive, collaborative and creative.
+Sharon Cook, Kindergarten Facilitator & Literacy Coordinator.
+Sharon is an experienced educator, who has been with PCS since 2013.
+She is passionate about creating learning environments that are engaging, supportive, collaborative and creative.
 For 7 years she served as Lead teacher in 1st grade and as the Literacy Domain Coordinator for grades Pre-K through 4, at The Ross Lower School in Bridgehampton, NY.
-She holds a Master’s Degree and New York State Certification in Pre-K through 6th grade Education and has been either teaching students or mentoring other teachers for the past 16 years in all areas of elementary education.
+She holds a Master’s Degree and New York State Certification in Pre-K through 6th grade Education and has been either teaching students or mentoring other teachers for the past 20 years in all areas of elementary education.
 In addition to teaching, Sharon has developed and written curriculum, test-piloted new programs in the classroom, worked with all special area teachers to create integrated units, and worked closely with and supported administrators and directors.
 As a devoted life-long learner, she has participated in professional development in Reggio Emilia, Italy, Columbia University's Teachers College, and the Harvard Graduate School of Education, which have left profound impressions on her pedagogical practices.
-Sharon lives in Sag Harbor, NY with her husband Chris and her three children: Hannah, Abigail and Addison.
+Sharon lives in Sag Harbor, NY with her husband Chris and has three children: Hannah, Abigail and Addison.

-Eileen DeCecco, Guidance Counselor & Learning Specialist.
-Eileen is thrilled to be a part of the very special community at PCS and brings with her over twelve years of teaching experience.
-She is NYS certified as a school counselor and has taught both pre-kindergarten and kindergarten as well as seventh and eighth grades.
+Eileen DeCecco, Middle Primary Facilitator & Special Education Coordinator Eileen joined PCS in 2013.
+A multi-faceted educator, Eileen has served as Middle Primary Learning Specialist, Early Childhood Teacher Assistant, school Guidance Counselor, and a Special Education coordinator in her time at PCS.
+She has over 20 years of teaching experience and has previously taught pre-kindergarten and kindergarten, as well as seventh and eighth grades.
 She is a mother of two and believes that fostering a love of learning for all students is critical to their life-long journey.
-Coming from the Ross Lower School in Bridgehampton, she has experience in the Montessori and Reggio Emilia approaches and a strong belief in a community-driven school.
+She has experience in the Montessori and Reggio Emilia approaches and a strong belief in a community-driven school.
 She earned a BS in Business Administration from St. John’s University and MAEd in Educational Counseling.
 Living on the North Fork of Long Island herself, Eileen understands how meaningful a school like PCS is to this community of thoughtful, intelligent, caring parents.
 Collaborating with co-workers to form an integrated, fundamental, open-ended curriculum is the key to success for the future of our children.

-Shannon Timoney, Upper Primary Facilitator.
-Shannon comes to PCS after working for 7 years at the Ross School in Bridgehampton, NY, where she taught and served as division coordinator of Early Childhood.
+Shannon Timoney, Upper Primary Facilitator & Integrated Studies Coordinator.
+Shannon began at PCS in 2015 after working for 7 years at the Ross School in Bridgehampton, NY, where she taught and served as division coordinator of Early Childhood.
 During her time there, Shannon also taught grades 2 and 3.
-As a lead teacher at a progressive school, Shannon was very involved in writing, revising and editing curriculum.
+As a lead teacher, Shannon was very involved in writing, revising and editing curriculum.
 She graduated from The Pennsylvania State University with a BS in Psychology and from Dowling College with a MEd in Childhood Education.
 She lives in Manorville and has two sons, Payton and Brody.
 Shannon is a passionate, community-minded individual who is always thinking of ways she and her students can serve their local community.
 Shannon recognizes the value of differentiating for her students and creating a stimulating classroom environment that showcases the learning process.
 She believes it is essential to build the classroom community together with her students.
 Shannon is a lifelong learner and is always open to new ideas and opportunities for continued growth.

 In Memoriam, PCS educator and mentor: Alison Aldredge, former Early Childhood Director & Kindegarten Facilitator.
 Alison came to Peconic Community School with over 15 years experience leading and teaching in early childhood programs.
 She held a Master’s Degree in Early Childhood and Elementary Education.
 She was the division coordinator and lead teacher for the early childhood program at the Ross School.
 Her teaching approach was suffused with the belief that children are natural researchers, observers, and capable problem solvers, who construct knowledge as they interact with the world around.
 She believed in creating learning experiences and structured opportunities for accountable discourse through creative, inviting and accessible experimentation.
 She possessed professional development training in Montessori and Reggio Emilia educational approaches, among others.
 As a mother of three, and long time resident of the East End, Alison was a vital member of this nurturing learning community, and she will forever be a part of PCS.